-UM entrepreneurs have created more some companies, securing millions of dollars in investment over the past decade.
+UM entrepreneurs have secured millions of dollars in investment over the past decade.
 Our research has the potential to be transformed into products or services that impact society globally.
 No matter what type of entrepreneur you are, the Partnerships and Innovation office can help bring your ideas to life!

 UM technology has led to the creation of new companies that are making an impact in Manitoba and around the world.
 Learn more about some of our start-up companies:

 The Partnership and Innovation office supports the creation of early stage companies by providing IP protection, market strategies, and connections to other supports.

 Generally, the requirements for successfully launching a start-up include a compelling technology, a strong market opportunity, a competitive advantage, a sound business and financial plan and an experienced management team.
 Many technologies created at the UM are early stage and require significant investment of resources, time and talent to bring them to the marketplace.

 Steps to launch a company based on a UM technology: